-Note that, as seen in Section 6.5.3, these two diacritics produce variants when they occur with Letters A, I, O, U, and Y. However, the Panel decided that, with letter E, they were merely confusable.
+Note that four out of seven GP members found that these pairs homoglyphs or nearly identical.

 E.5.6 Grave and Acute

 We recognize that those familiar with a language (e.g. French) which uses both of these diacritics will have little trouble distinguishing them.
-But for the users, who are familiar with only one, or perhaps neither, these two diacritics might be confusing.
+But for the other users, who are familiar with only one, or perhaps neither, these two diacritics might be confusing.